EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Finance/The Quants.md

 - Someone raised a hand.
 “We hear everything you’re saying, Dick.
 But talk is cheap.
 Acting is louder than words.
 When are you going to buy a million shares?”
 Fuld didn’t miss a beat.
 “When Kathy sells some art.”
 Fuld was referring to his wife, Kathy Fuld, known for her expensive art collection.
 Was he joking?
 Some wondered.
 Fuld wasn’t laughing.
 There was the classic furrowed brow.
 It was a moment when some of Lehman’s top lieutenants started to wonder in earnest whether Lehman was in fact doomed.
 Their CEO seemed detached from reality.
 When Kathy sells some art?

 - For more than a year, Greenspan had argued time and again that he wasn’t to blame for the meltdown.
-Several weeks earlier, President George W. Bush had signed a $700 billion government bailout plan for a financial industry devastated by the housing market’s collapse.
+Several weeks earlier, President George W. Bush had signed a USD 700 billion government bailout plan for a financial industry devastated by the housing market’s collapse.
 In July, Bush had delivered a blunt diagnosis for the troubles in the financial system.
 “Wall Street got drunk,” Bush said at a Republican fund-raiser in Houston.
 “It got drunk, and now it’s got a hangover.
 The question is, how long will it sober up and not try to do all these fancy financial instruments?”
 The credit meltdown of late 2008 had shocked the world with its intensity.
 The fear spread far beyond Wall Street, triggering sharp downturns in global trade and battering the world’s economic engine.
 On Capitol Hill, the government’s finger-pointing machinery cranked up to full throttle.
 Among the first called to account: Greenspan.
 Greenspan, many in Congress believed, had been

 - Greenspan’s confession was stunning.
 It marked a dramatic shift for the eighty-two-year-old banker who for so long had been hailed variously as the most powerful man on the planet and the wise central banker with a Midas touch.
 In a May 2005 speech he’d hailed the system he now doubted.